What is the Singularity?

 Instead of pointing to any individual date and giving a firm prediction that the Singularity will definitely have arrived by then, it’s far preferable to give a statistical estimate of the likelihood of the Singularity arriving by that date.
 However, given the uncertainties involved, even these estimates are fraught with difficulty.

-The biggest uncertainty is in estimating how close we are to understanding the way common sense and general knowledge arises in the human brain.
+One area of significant uncertainty is in estimating how close we are to understanding the way common sense and general knowledge arises in the human brain.
 Some observers suggest that we might need a dozen conceptual breakthroughs before we have a comprehension sufficient to duplicate that model in silicon and software.
-But it’s also possible that a single conceptual leap will provide the solution to all these purportedly different problems.
+In that case, AGI would seem to be a distant prospect.
+But it’s also possible that a single new conceptual leap will provide the solution to all these purportedly different problems.
+In that case, AGI could arise considerably sooner.

-Yet another possibility should give us pause.
-An AI might reach (and then exceed) AGI level even without human comprehension of how it operates – or of how general intelligence operates inside the human brain.
-Multiple recombinations of existing software and hardware modules might result in the unforeseen emergence of an overall network intelligence that far exceeds the capabilities of the individual constituent modules.
+Yet another possibility deserves attention.
+An AI might reach (and then exceed) AGI level even without humans understanding how it operates.
+In this scenario, AGI could emerge before humans understand how general intelligence operates inside the human brain.
+In other words, AGI could arise more by accident than by explicit design.
+The “accident” would be that recombinations and extensions of existing software and hardware modules might result in the unforeseen emergence of an overall network intelligence that far exceeds the capabilities of the individual constituent modules.

-Even though we cannot be sure what direction an ASI will take, nor of the timescales in which the Singularity will burst upon us, can we at least provide a framework to constrain the likely behaviour of such an ASI?
+Even though we cannot be sure what direction an AGI will take, nor of the timescales in which the Singularity will burst upon us, can we at least provide a framework to constrain the likely behaviour of an AGI?

-Humanity’s collective child – ASI – might surprise us and dumbfound us in the same way.
-Nevertheless, if we get the schooling right, we can help bias that development process – the “intelligence explosion” described by IJ Good – in ways that are more likely to align with profound human wellbeing.
+Humanity’s collective child – AGI – might surprise us and dumbfound us in the same way.
+Nevertheless, if we get the schooling for AGI at least partially right, we can help bias that development process in ways that are more likely to align with profound human wellbeing.

-That schooling aims to hard-wire deep into the ASI, as a kind of “prime directive”, principles of beneficence toward humans.
-If the ASI would be on the point of reaching a particular decision – for example, to shrink the human population on account of humanity’s deleterious effects on the environment – any such misanthropic decision would be overridden by the prime directive.
+That schooling aims to hard-wire deep into the AGI, as a kind of “prime directive”, principles of beneficence toward humans.
+If the AGI would be on the point of reaching a particular decision – for example, to shrink the human population on account of humanity’s deleterious effects on the environment – any such misanthropic decision would be overridden by the prime directive.

 The difficulty here is that if you line up lots of different philosophers, poets, theologians, politicians, and engineers, and ask them what it means to behave with beneficence toward humans, you’ll hear lots of divergent answers.
 Programming a sense of beneficence is as least as hard as programming a sense of beauty or truth.